|

 Market Notes: Wheat

-• The USDA reported an increase of 22.5 mb of wheat export sales for 24/25 as well as an increase of 0.5 mb for 25/26.
-Shipments last week at 13.8 mb fell below the 18.0 mb pace needed per week to reach their export goal of 850 mb.
-Sales commitments have reached 616 mb, which is up 11% from last year.
+• The USDA reported an increase of 9.9 mb of wheat export sales for 24/25 and an increase of 0.2 mb for 25/26.
+Shipments last week at 13.9 mb fell under the 20.2 mb pace needed per week to reach the export goal of 850 mb.
+Sales commitments at 733 mb for 24/25 are up 10% from last year, which is behind the USDA estimated pace.

 2024 Crop: